Subnodal/subOS-concept/README.md

 keep all user changes to system files intact when relaunching (this argument will not be effective if `--reset` is supplied).

+Use the `--test` argument to start subOS tests at boot.
+This will open the test console and display a list of passed, failed and running tests.

 ## Contributing
 Opportunities for contributing to the subOS codebase are currently quite